jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

   (a) custody and removal of bodies:
   (b) interests of families and other relevant people or organisations:
   (c) release of bodies, and retention and return of body parts and bodily samples.
-(3) Part 3 deals with the opening and conduct of inquiries into the causes and circumstances of deaths and, in particular,— (a) holding of inquests, and completion of inquiries:
+(3) Part 3 deals with—
+  (a) the opening and conduct of inquiries into the causes and circumstances of deaths and, in particular,—
+    (i) the holding of inquests and completion of inquiries:
-  (b) inquiries or further inquiries ordered by the Solicitor-General or the High Court.
+    (ii) inquiries or further inquiries ordered by the Solicitor-General or the High Court; and (b) the closing of inquiries.
 (4) Part 4 relates to appointments (including removal of, and complaints about, the chief coroner and other coroners), administration, powers, offences and penalties, and technical matters (including regulations and repeals).
 (5) This section is only a guide to the general scheme and effect of this Act.